JamesZHANG-CN/HelloWord/yet-another-alibaba-canal-tool.md

 ## Why

-The official docker containers should have a `PID 1` issue there, [this prject](https://github.com/TheNorthMemory/canal-docker) try to solve this problem and.
+The official docker containers should have a `PID 1` issue there, [this prject](https://github.com/TheNorthMemory/canal-docker) was made for try to solve this problem.

 ## Bootstrap